blazium-engine/blazium-docs/tutorials/animation/creating_movies.rst

 **Editor > Movie Writer > MJPEG Quality**.

-The resulting file can be viewed in most video players, but it must be converted to another format for viewing on the web or by Godot with the VideoStreamPlayer node.
+The resulting file can be viewed in most video players, but it must be converted to another format for viewing on the web or by Blazium with the VideoStreamPlayer node.
 MJPEG does not support transparency.
 AVI output is currently limited to a file of 4 GB in size at most.